git-keeper/git-keeper/docs/faculty/create-class.md

 the student's email address.
 In the case of a duplicate, a number will be added after the username to create a unique account.
 Passwords are randomly generated.
 An email containing the student's username and password will be sent to the student.

+NOTE: Faculty should save the CSV file in case they need to make changes to the enrollment of the class on the `git-keeper` server.